getyoti/yoti-doc-scan-ios/README.md

 7000 | The user did not have the required documents

 ## Support

-If you have any questions, please do not hesitate to contact clientsupport@yoti.com.
-Once we have answered your question, we may contact you again to discuss Yoti products and services.
+For any questions or support please contact us here: https://support.yoti.com Once we have answered your question, we may contact you again to discuss Yoti products and services.
 If you'd prefer us not to do this, please let us know when you e-mail.

 ## Licence
 See the licence for our SDK [here](https://www.yoti.com/terms/identity-verification).